williamzheng0711/linked-loop-code/README.md

 * Phase 1 try to find ALL parity consistent paths that suffers NO erasures.
 * Phase 2 try to find ALL (the remaining) parity consistent paths that suffers 1 erasures.
 * Phase 3 try to find SOME (the remaining) parity consistent paths that suffers 2 (E.g., not happening in consecutive sections) erasures.
+* For phase 2.xxx, 3.xxx, these mean we are operating the "multiple root" method.
+We occasionally change the root section to see if we can decode more messages at the current phase.

 ```md
 ####### Start Rocking ######## K=100 and p_e= 0.05 and L= 16 and M= 2 and ctype: B